coatyio/coaty-js/docs/man/developer-guide.md

 `@coaty/core/io-routing` module.

-The following example defines a temperature measurement routing scenario with two temperature sensor sources and two actors with compatible data value types.
+The following example defines a temperature measurement routing scenario with two temperature sensor sources and two actors with compatible data value types and formats.
 The IO context for this scenario defines an operating state, either normal or emergency.
 In each state, exactly one of the two actors should consume IO values emitted by both sources.

 > **Note**: This example is fully implemented in the [Coaty JS unit tests on IO
 > routing](https://github.com/coatyio/coaty-js/blob/master/src/test/spec/io-routing.spec.ts).